Are you looking to build and install DIY solar heating systems yourself?

 Image 7 Image 8 Image 9

-Images 7, 8 and 9 show the gluing process.
-Series of glued cans form a solar pipe.
-Image 10 shows the pipe fixed in motionless position until the glue gets completely dry.
+Images 7, 8, and 9 show the gluing process.
+A series of glued pop cans form a solar chimney (I like to call it a "thermal solar cell").
+Picture 10 shows the tube in a fixed position until the glue gets completely dry.

 Image 11 Image 12 Image 13

-Air intake and exhaust junction box for diy solar panels is made using wood or aluminum, 1mm/0.04in thick (Images 11 and 12).
-Gaps around the edges are filled with adhesive tape or heat-resistant silicone.
-55mm/2.16in diameter cut-outs are drilled on one side of intake/exhaust box.
+Air intake and exhaust junction box for solar DIY heating system are made using wood or aluminum, 1mm/0.04in thick (Images 11 and 12).
+It's time to have the gaps around the edges filled with adhesive tape or heat-resistant silicone.
+Drill 55mm/2.16in diameter cut-outs on one side of the intake/exhaust box.

-Drilled parts can be seen on images 12 and 13.
+Drilled parts can be seen in images 12 and 13.
 This is where the first row of cans will be glued to the air intake/exhaust boxes.
-Check out how it looks when all parts are assembled and prepared for painting (img.
+Check out how it looks once all the parts are assembled and prepared for painting (img.
 13).

 Let the adhesive dry for at least 24 hours.

-Solar cell perfectly fits into wooden casing (img.
+Solar cell fits perfectly into the wooden casing (img.
 14).
-Back side of solar panel box is made out of plywood.
-Rock wool or styrodur is used as insulation - image 15.
-Special attention is needed for insulating openings around solar collector air intake/outlet.
+The backside of the solar panel box is made out of plywood.
+Rock wool or styrodur is a perfect choice for insulation - image 15.
+You'll need to pay special attention when insulating openings around the solar collector air intake or exhaust.

-How to Install Solar Panels Yourself Step by Step
+How to Install Solar Heating System for Home (Step by Step)

-Next step is preparation, protection and painting of a wooden box (solar panel housing).
-Special hooks have to be attached to all four corners of the solar collector, so that it can be mounted on the wall (img.
+Now prepare the mounting support: attach special hooks to all four corners of the solar collector so that you can hang it on the wall (img.
 16) using 10mm/0.4in screws (img.
 17).
-Empty box is placed on the wall in order to precisely mark the spot for drilling the air inlet/exhaust.
+As a first step, I have placed an empty box on the wall to precisely mark the spot for drilling the air inlet/exhaust junction box.